ivanceras/sauron-native/README.md

 ## Sauron-native
 a rust UI library that conquers all platforms ranging from desktop to mobile devices.
-An attempt to create a true native, true cross platform UI for your rust applications.
+An attempt to create a truly native, truly cross platform UI for your rust applications.

 One UI to rule them all